 COMPASSION IN THE FACES OF STRANGERS

-You can’t judge a book by it’s cover, but, for right or for wrong, the nature of humans as visual creatures is to make instinctive “snap” judgments, to have subconscious thoughts and make decisions largely based upon what we see.
-Of course, this nature developed tens of thousands of years ago for the sake of our species’ self-preservation and survival — and over human history, we see the violent and disheartening repercussions of things like ignorance, racism, slavery and war that have ensued from a largely outdated self-defense mechanism.
+You can’t judge a book by its cover, but, for right or wrong, the nature of humans as visual creatures is to make instinctive “snap” judgments, to have subconscious thoughts and make decisions largely based upon what we see.
+Of course, this nature developed tens of thousands of years ago for the sake of our species’ self-preservation and survival — and over human history, we see the violent and disheartening repercussions of things like ignorance, racism, slavery, and war that have ensued from a largely outdated self-defense mechanism.

 How do we overcome this natural tendency to make ignorant false judgments?

 First, with understanding and education that our minds work in such ways.
 Second, with recognition and acceptance that we are each naturally prone to the likes of being prejudiced, unfairly judgmental, and even racist.
-And third, with simple practice: we can harness and utilize the natural instinct like a tool at our disposal — a shield that evolution intended for humans to use for protection can be used instead as a platter to offer food to the hungry, the sick and those in need.
+And third, with simple practice: we can harness and utilize the instinct like a tool at our disposal — a shield that evolution intended for humans to use for protection can be used instead as a platter to offer food to the hungry, the sick and those in need.

 Back to my story about scanning the faces of strangers while I was driving through the city.
 What was I looking for?
 With concerted practice, I’ve slowly developed the habit to scan the faces of strangers to generate compassion within.
 Don’t get me wrong: I still make unfair judgments, have prejudices and biased thoughts — I’m only human.
-However, with effort and over time, anyone can develop this simple practice to strengthen the spiritual capacity our hearts.
+However, with effort and over time, anyone can develop this simple practice to strengthen the spiritual capacity of our hearts.

 HOW TO DO IT